What is a Multi Signature Wallet: All You Need to Know

 What is a Multi-signature wallet?

 Depending on exactly what type of a multi-signature wallet one you are using, the number of signatures required to approve and authorize a transaction could either be equal to or fewer than the number of co-owners.
-For example, if someone is using a 3-3 type of multi-signature wallet, it means that the wallet is shared by three users and requires three signatures to authorize any transaction.
+These wallets are typically denoted by the format “M-of-N,” where M is the minimum number of signatures required, and N is the total number of keys that can authorize a transaction.
+For example, a 2-of-3 multi-sig wallet would need at least two out of three possible keys to approve any transaction.

 How does a multi-signature Bitcoin wallet work?